Integrated Case Management (ICM)

 The Integrated Case Management (ICM) project is a partnership between the Ministries of Social Development and Social Innovation (SDSI), Children and Family Development (MCFD), and Technology, Innovation and Citizens’ Services (MTICS).

 ICM is replacing outdated and inflexible information systems used to deliver critical social programs, such as the BC Employment and Assistance Program, the Employment Program of British Columbia, the Child Care Subsidy Program and Child and Family Services.
-When fully implemented, ICM’s goal is to replace numerous separate computer systems that deliver services across SDSI and MCFD.
-None of the existing systems is new, and each requires its own maintenance and support.
+Through the four phases of implementation, ICM has replaced numerous separate computer systems that previously delivered services across SDSI and MCFD.

 The ICM technology is stable and secure, and the software platform provides the flexibility to make changes as needed to meet ongoing business requirements.
-Because this project represents a significant change for staff, it is being introduced in phases.
-A phased approach also allows for management of risk, measurement of results and keeps the project on track.
+Because this project represents a significant change for staff, it was introduced in phases.
+A phased approach allowed for management of risk, measurement of results and keeps the project on track.

 - Check out the online demonstration